 Jefferson P. Jones

-Jefferson P. Jones is the PricewaterhouseCoopers Associate Professor of Accounting in the School of Accountancy at Auburn University.
-He received his Bachelor's in Accounting and Master of Accountancy degrees from Auburn University and his Ph.D. from Florida State University.
-His research interests focus on financial accounting, specifically investigating the quality of reported accounting information.
-He has published articles in numerous journals, including ADVANCES IN ACCOUNTING, REVIEW OF QUANTITATIVE FINANCE AND ACCOUNTING, ISSUES IN ACCOUNTING EDUCATION, INTERNATIONAL JOURNAL OF FORECASTING, and THE CPA JOURNAL.
-Professor Jones has received numerous teaching awards, including the Outstanding Master of Accountancy Professor Award; the Beta Alpha Psi Outstanding Teaching Award (six times); the Auburn University College of Business McCartney Teaching Award; and the Auburn University School of Accountancy Teaching Award.
+Dr. Jefferson P. Jones is an Associate Professor of Accounting in the School of Accountancy at Auburn University.
+He received his Bachelor’s in Accounting and Master of Accountancy degrees from Auburn University and his Ph.D. from Florida State University.
+His research interests focus on financial accounting, specifically investigating the quality of reported accounting information, and accounting education.
+He has published articles in numerous journals, including Advances in Accounting, Review of Quantitative Finance and Accounting, Issues in Accounting Education, International Journal of Forecasting, and The CPA Journal.
+Dr. Jones has received numerous teaching awards, including the Auburn University Beta Alpha Psi Outstanding Teaching Award (seven times); the Auburn University Outstanding Master of Accountancy Professor Teaching Award (five times); the Auburn University Outstanding Distance Master of Accountancy Teaching Award (two times); and the Auburn University College of Business McCartney Teaching Award.
 In addition, he has made numerous presentations around the country on research and pedagogical issues.
 He holds a CPA certificate in the state of Alabama (inactive) and is a member of the American Accounting Association, the American Institute of Certified Public Accountants (AICPA), and the Alabama Society of CPAs (ASCPA).
-He has had public accounting experience as an auditor for Deloitte & Touche.
-Professor Jones is also a coauthor of Cornerstones of Financial Accounting.
+He has public accounting experience as an auditor for Deloitte and Touche.
+Dr. Jones is also a co-author of CORNERSTONES OF FINANCIAL ACCOUNTING.
 He is married, has two children, and enjoys playing golf and watching college football.